How does internal tooth bleaching work to whiten a discolored tooth?

-Internal tooth bleaching works by placing specialized whitening material inside a tooth that has darkened internally.
+Internal tooth bleaching works by placing specialized whitening material inside a darkened internal tooth.
 It is commonly used when a tooth becomes discolored after trauma or previous root canal therapy.
-This is different from standard whitening, which only treats the outside enamel surface.
+This differs from standard whitening, which only treats the outer enamel surface.

 The Internal Whitening Process Explained

-The internal bleaching process begins with an exam to ensure the tooth itself is healthy, both structurally and internally.
-Once deemed appropriate, the dentist creates a small access opening and places a whitening agent inside the tooth chamber, at the stain’s origin point.
+The internal bleaching process begins with an exam to ensure the tooth is structurally and internally healthy.
+Once deemed appropriate, the dentist creates a small access opening and places a whitening agent in the tooth chamber at the stain’s origin.

 The material remains in place for a period of time to lift internal discoloration.
 The tooth is checked and may be refreshed until the shade brightens and blends with neighboring teeth.
-Once the desired result is reached, the whitening material is removed, and the tooth is sealed.
+Once the desired result is achieved, we remove the whitening material and seal the tooth.

 Benefits of internal tooth bleaching include: